Jernique27/EE-322---Engineering-Design-VI/Practice.md

 # Practice
-## This is a space for me to practice what I learn in EE 322
+## This is a space for me to practice what I learn in EE 322 :thumbsup:

 ***Things that I learned:***
 * When you create a file, you must include the file extension .md to create a file written in Markdown